valhuber/LogicBank/README.md

 ### Scalability: Automatic Prune / Optimize logic
 Scalability requires more than clustering - SQLs must be pruned and optimized.
 For example, the balance rule:
-* is **pruned** if a non-referenced column is altered (e.g., Shipping Address)
+* is **pruned** if only a non-referenced column is altered (e.g., Shipping Address)
-* is **optimized** into a 1-row _adjustment_ update instead of an expensive SQL aggregate.
+* is **optimized** into a 1-row _adjustment_ update instead of an expensive SQL aggregate

-For more on how
-logic automates and optimizes multi-table transactions, [click here](../../wiki#scalability-automatic-pruning-and-optimization).
+For more on how logic automates and optimizes multi-table transactions, [click here](../../wiki#scalability-automatic-pruning-and-optimization).